SyrexMinus/User-room-access-system/README.md

 ### Instruction
 1. Clone repo.
 2. Install Visual Studio 2019 (VS).
-3. Open *PSSHW2/PSSHW2.sln* using VS.
+3. Open *PSSHW3/PSSHW2.sln* using VS.
 4. In VS press *Local Windows Debugger* button (or *f5* hotkey).
 The program starts running.
 The console will open.
 5. The program will ask you to enter a username.
 Enter one of the existing names in the system.
    1. If you tried to log in through the admin, you will need to enter the password for his account.
 6. Enter any of the suggested commands.

+### For testing guest account, blue level, emergency
+1. Run the program
+2. Login as Guest — enter comand `Guest`
+3. Check your access level — *Blue*
+4. Check in *Rooms avaliable* list that lecture and conference rooms of 1st floor avaliable (for example, 108), they have blue access level.
+But same types of rooms of other floors are unavalible (for example, 430).
+5. Turn on emergency — enter command `emergencyon`.
+6. Check that now all rooms become avaliable — enter command `info`.
+7. Turn off emergency — enter command `emergencyoff`.
+8. Check that now you have access for only *blue* access level rooms — enter command `info`.

 ### How to change rooms and users database
-In *PSSHW2/source.cpp* change the contents of sets rooms and users: add / remove / modify instances of rooms and users.
+In *PSSHW3/source.cpp* change the contents of sets rooms and users: add / remove / modify instances of rooms and users.

 ## Implemented functionality
 - Access levels for both rooms and users